kusflo/PrestaShopWebService/README.md

 - List Categories to array.
 - Get Category by id to array.

+Manufacturers
+- List Manufacturers to array.
+- Get Manufacture by id to array.

 Customers
 - List Customers to array.
 - Get Customer by id to array.